GoPro HD Hero Time Lapse Photography

 How to shoot timelapse video with the Go Pro HD Hero 2

 I was popping into town today so I thought I would try another idea that had been with me for a while.
-I had tried this before with my 5D Mark 2 but it was too heavy and bulky to work the items (cheap items) I wanted to use for a certain effect…the Go Pro HD Hero 2 was perfect!
+I had tried this before with my 5D Mark 2.
+However, it was too heavy and bulky to work the cheap items I wanted to use for a certain effect.
+The Go Pro HD Hero 2 was perfect!

-What I wanted to achieve, on a budget, was that effect of time lapse photography where the footage spins as well as speeds up time.
-The expensive way to do this is to have a special motorised attachment to your tripod which spins at various speeds whilst shooting your images.
+What I wanted to achieve was that effect of time lapse photography where the footage spins as well as speeds up time.
+On a budget.
+The expensive way to do this is to have a special motorised attachment to your tripod.
+This then spins at various speeds whilst shooting your images.

 The Budget Method

 My idea was to use a cheap egg timer with camera attached to the top as it spins (you can now see why this wouldn’t work with a 5D Mark II):